Planning interventions in a controlled pandemic: the COVID-19 case: Control on new infections

 \subsection{Rate Control with feedback delay}

-The government cannot instantaneously react to changes in the current rate of new infections, due to several reasons: i) new infections manifest themselves by means of tests performed several days after the initial infection time; ii) new regulations take some time to be introduced and become effective; iii) decisions are themselves taken based on trends obtained by averaging epidemiological curves; iv) the actual process of new infections in unknown, and the measured process is a delayed subsample of it.
-For all these reasons, we assume that the instantaneous effectiveness of mobility restrictions, modeled by $\rho(t)$, is a weighted average of past values of infection rate
+Policymakers cannot instantaneously react to changes in the rate of new infections due to several reasons: i) new infections are discovered by tests performed several days after infection, and high-risk individuals are more likely to undergo testing \cite{9444780}, ii) new regulations take time to be introduced and become effective, iii) decisions are based on trends obtained by averaging epidemiological curves, iv) the actual process of new infections in unknown (think of asymptomatic but infectious people).
+Consequently, the measured process is a delayed, noisy subsample of the actual process.
+Therefore, we consider the case in which the actual, instantaneous effectiveness of mobility restrictions, modeled by $\rho(t)$, is given by: $\rho(t) = \max\left\{1,\frac{\int \mathfrak{f}_d(\tau) {\lambda}_{U}(t-\tau) \diff \tau}{\lambda_C}\right\}$ where $\mathfrak{f}_d(\cdot)$ is a feedback delay distribution.